anmolsah/AICommit01/README.md

 ### Step 2: Configure Commit Genius
 1. Make some changes in your Git repository
-2. Stage your changes using the `+` button in Source Control
-3. Click the **✨ sparkle button** in the Source Control panel
+2. Click the **✨ sparkle button** in the Source Control panel (staging happens automatically)
-4. Paste your API key when prompted
+3. Paste your API key when prompted
-5. Watch as your commit message is generated!
+4. Watch as your commit message is generated!

 ### Step 3: Customize (Optional)
 - Go to **Settings** → **Extensions** → **Commit Genius**